Sitecore/sitecore-android-sdk/README.md

  * Social networks integration
  * Google Maps integration

+You can also download a sample application that can be used as a starting point to understand the Mobile SDK for iOS and the features available.
+This project can be found in a corresponding [github repository][4]

+Documentation, including installation and developer guides can be found on the [Sitecore Developer Network (SDN)][1]

 ## Framework Structure
 The Sitecore Mobile SDK consists of three primary modules.
 They are